Sameerpython/LiBiSCo/README.md

 File details:

-1. The HomePage.py provides two options for the user to analyse their protein-ligand interactions.
+The HomePage.py provides two options for the user to analyse their protein-ligand interactions.
 	a) Ligand Based Analysis
         b) Cofactor Substructure Based Analysis

-Ligand Based Analysis:
+a) Ligand Based Analysis:

 First the user need to enter PDB codes (for eg. 3WXB,3P19) in the text box provided in the Home page (HomePage.py).